roadtools/roadtherma/README.md

 From a terminal:
 ```
-$ python3.4 pave_analyser.py --help
+$ pave-analyser --help
 ```

 From IPython:
 ```
-In [21]: %run pave_analyser.py --help
+In [21]: !pave-analyser --help
 ```

 This should produce the following text:

 ```
-Usage: pave_analyser.py [OPTIONS]
+Usage: pave-analyser [OPTIONS]

   Command line tool for analysing Pavement IR data.
 It assumes that a file
-  named 'data_files.py' is located in the same directory as this script
+  named 'data_files.py' is located where this script is executed containing
-  containing a list of tuples named 'data_files' specified as follows:
+  a list of tuples named 'data_files' specified as follows:

       data_files = [